-Administration removed the coordinator positions from the dean’s offices and announced Tracy Cassalia, former manager of health and wellness, would serve as interim deputy Title IX coordinator for all students while a national search to fill the permanent position, according to a Nov.
+Administration removed the coordinator positions from the dean’s offices and announced Tracy Cassalia, former manager of health and wellness, would serve as interim deputy Title IX coordinator for all students.
+Meanwhile, a national search to fill the permanent position was, according to a Nov.
 21, 2016 email sent by President Ronald A. Crutcher.

 Cassalia was named the official deputy Title IX coordinator last spring.
 The President’s Advisory Committee (PAC) for sexual violence prevention and response, formed last fall, announced the decision on page 12 of a document attached to a June 30 email from Crutcher.

 Cassalia’s primary job is to support and to provide resources and accommodation for both students in a Title IX investigation, she said.

 “Talking to me doesn’t initiate an investigation,” Cassalia said.
 “But students can come see me for accommodations, support or any interim measures without identifying any personally identifiable information."

 Tina Cade has served as the university conduct officer since spring 2017.
 Her appointment was announced in the same June 30 PAC report.
 Cade is also the associate vice president of student development and is the director of multicultural affairs and the Oliver Hill Scholars.

 The Oliver Hill Scholars are a subsection of Richmond Scholars, Charlotte Bednarski, a sophomore Oliver Hill Scholar, said.